 About

-This site primarily lists historical and genealogical publications by Claire Kluskens.
+This site primarily lists informational articles and publications about important permanently valuable federal records held and protected by the National Archives and Records Administration (NARA).
 This is a personal website and any opinions expressed are those of the author and do not reflect the opinions, if any, of any other person or organization.

 Why name this site The Twelve Key?
 In the days of yore, each archivist at the National Archives was issued a metal key with the number 12 engraved upon it.
 This key provided access to all the unclassified stacks where records were held.
 This key has long since been replaced by other security devices.
 No, I have no idea for what keys 1 through 11 were for.